Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 - Massage for 5-10 minutes daily for best results

-- If using oils, warm them slightly before applying
+- If using oils, warm them slightly before applying for better absorption

 Tips for best results: